Undefined-Team/ProtoDeep_edition-Lib_by_Undefined/README.md

-# ProtoDeep nn edition Lib by Undefined
+# Utils Lib by Undefined
-Simple C lib for neural network edition (ProtoDeep part 1)
+Simple C lib for multiple tools